StillLynnTheCloset/kotlr/README.md

 #### Examples ####

 ```
-fun minimalExample() {
+fun minimalExampleExplained() {

     // Class for holding API keys and secrets.
 Get this from one of the auth mechanisms.
-    val key: TumblrUserKey = SampleUserKey
+    val key = TumblrUserKey("apiKey", "apiSecret", "userKey", "userSecret")

-    // Similar to Jumblr's `JumblrClient`
+    // The client which performs all requests, this is similar to Jumblr's `JumblrClient`.
-    val client = KotlrClient(key)
+    val client = KotlrAuthenticatedClient(key)

-    // All request parameters are strongly typed and any constraints imposed by the API, such as
+    // All request parameters are strongly typed and any constraints imposed by Tumblr's API, such as
-    // required or mutually exclusive parameters, are enforced by the builder.
+    // required or mutually exclusive parameters, are enforced by the constructor.
+    // In this case, only the blog identifier is required.
-    RequestBlogLikes(identifier = "kotlr-development").also { request: RequestBlogLikes ->
+    val request = RequestBlogLikes(identifier = "kotlr-development")

-        // Actually perform the request and get our data from Tumblr
+    // Actually perform the request and get our data from Tumblr.
+    // Kotlr offers both `process` and `processBlocking`, the former is a suspending function for use in
+    // coroutines, and the latter is not.
-        val response: Response<ResponseBlogLikes.Body>? = client.process(request)
+    val response: TumblrResponse<ResponseBlogLikes.Body> = client.processBlocking(request)

     // Check out any of the meta information that Tumblr returns such as HTTP success codes.
-        val meta: ResponseMetaInfo? = response?.getMetaInfo()
+    val meta: ResponseMetaInfo? = response.meta

     // Get the main meat of the response.
-        val body: ResponseBlogLikes.Body? = response?.getBody()
+    val body: ResponseBlogLikes.Body = response.getBodyOrThrow()
-        if (body != null) {

     // And now we can access Tumblr's actual response, which in this case is composed of
     // a list of some liked posts, a count of the total number of liked posts, and potentially
-            // a list of RequestLinks which can encode some generic actions that Tumblr thinks you
+    // a map of RequestLinks which can encode some generic actions that Tumblr thinks you
     // might like to perform based on the content of this request.
-            body.posts?.firstOrNull()?.blogName
-            body.totalLiked
+    val totalLikedPosts: Long? = body.totalLiked
-            body.links
+    val requestLinks: Map<String, RequestLink>? = body.links
+    val postUrl: String? = body.posts?.firstOrNull()?.postUrl

 }

-    }

-}

 ```

 or, the same example without the fluff:

 ```
 fun minimalExample() {
-    val name = KotlrClient(SampleUserKey)
+    val postUrl: String? = KotlrAuthenticatedClient(SampleUserKey)
-            .process(RequestBlogLikes(identifier = "kotlr-development"))
+        .processBlocking(RequestBlogLikes(identifier = "kotlr-development"))
-            ?.getBody()
-            ?.posts
+        .getBodyOrThrow()
+        .posts
         ?.firstOrNull()
-            ?.blogName
+        ?.postUrl
 }
 ```